YabseraBogale/SeinorProject/README.md

 Technical Stack

     Frontend: Built with HTML, CSS, JavaScript.
-    Backend: Python.
+    Backend: Python Flask.
-    Database: Stores data, often using relational SQLITE Web Server: Hosts the application, commonly using Nginx or Apache.
+    Database: Stores data, often using relational Database SQLITE Web Server: Hosts the application, commonly using Nginx or Apache the hosting platform.
     API: Facilitates communication between the frontend and backend or external systems.